chefkoch-dev/kubernetes-setup/README.md

 Howto for setting up a single-node Kubernetes (v.1.3.2) on a CoreOS machine.
 All steps should be executed with the default `core` user with sudo permissions.

+This setup is only for dev or test purposes.
+Don't use this in production as the Kubernetes API will be publicy available.

 Requirements for this setup:

 * CoreOS >= 773.1.0